-Jennifer is a partner at Roper Greyell where she advises employers in all areas of labour and employment law, including human rights and privacy law.
+Jennifer is a partner at Roper Greyell where she advises employers in all areas of labour and employment law, including human rights and privacy law in the workplace.

-Jennifer is a frequent speaker and writer on a various labour and employment law topics, particularly in the areas of human rights, duty to accommodate, and employee medical information.
-She represents clients before all levels of court in British Columbia, as well as before the Labour Relations Board, the Human Rights Tribunal, the Employment Standards Tribunal, and labour arbitrators.
-Jennifer has also appeared as counsel at the Supreme Court of Canada.
+Jennifer is a frequent speaker and writer on a variety of labour and employment law topics, particularly in the areas of human rights, duty to accommodate, and employee medical information.

-Outside of the office, Jennifer enjoys spending time with her family, including her two kids and two dogs, as well as traveling, cooking, and creative writing.
+Outside of the office, Jennifer enjoys spending time with her two children.
+She is also passionate about expressing her creativity through cooking and writing.

 B.A, (Hons) English, University of British Columbia